SolerJapan/Mod2Project/README.md

 every function is then returned from this function/hook.

+### `Functions`

+ rotate(matrix, dir) {}

+ responsible for the rotation.

+ playerRotate(stage, dir) {}
+ this function sets a cloned player constant and uses json parse to save a clone of the piece to use to update the stage which is how the tetris pieces remain whichever position and rotation its set at.

+ updatePlayerPos = ({ x, y, collided }) => {}

+ everytime this is called the player position is saved and updated also updates the colision if its colided with something

+ resetPlayer = useCallback(() => {}

+ resets player position by seting the player position and chosing a random tetris piece as well as reseting the colision boolean

 ### `useStage`

 imports the createStage from gameHelpers file to use to create the stage with